klalicki/portfolio-builder/README.md

 ## Components

 The site has an assortment of components available in pages and projects.
 All of these components also provide a field to add a custom CSS class, which you can style using the site-wide custom CSS field (in General Settings) Here are some of the components you can use:

+#### Page Section

+This component is quite flexible.
+It basically creates a section of the page that you can place other content or components into.
+You can customize the size and spacing of the section, and add a background color or image.

+#### Custom Font

+This component allows you select a piece of text and change its font family/size/weight/style/color.

 #### Image Popout